 Other effective acne-fighting ingredients include niacinamide, which "is an antioxidant derived from vitamin B3 that fights acne while keeping inflammation and dark spots at bay."
 There's also zinc pyrithione, which is "an antimicrobial that inhibits bacteria and fungi from multiplying, helping to treat acne and blocked pores."
-You can find this in Vanicream's 2% Medicated Z Bar ($18), which Lortscher recommends as an anti-acne face wash.
+You can find it in Vanicream's 2% Medicated Z Bar ($10), which Lortscher recommends as an anti-acne face wash.

 Lastly, there's clindamycin and azelaic acid.
 The former, "is another anti-inflammatory ingredient that can help with redness," Lortscher says.
 "Clindamycin is popular because it helps prevent acne bacterium from triggering your pores to make excess sebum (oil)."
 Azelaic acid, on the other hand, unclogs pores, fights dark spots, and reduces redness, as well as acne-causing bacteria.

-As for ingredients to avoid, Lortscher recommends straying far from coconut oil and shea butter, which can both clog pores and bring about more acne for people who are predisposed toward it.
-He also cautions to check labels and ingredients lists.
+As for ingredients to avoid, Lortscher recommends straying far from coconut oil and shea butter, which can both clog pores and bring about more acne for people predisposed toward it.
+He cautions to check labels and ingredient lists.
 "I suggest that you read labels for the base (inactive) ingredients as well just to be safe, and avoid isopropyl myristate, laureth-4, or sodium lauryl sulfate, which can worsen acne breakouts in some people."

 The Best Anti-Acne Skincare Routine

-The only thing he would add to that routine is a vitamin C product.
+The only thing he would add to that routine, optionally, is a vitamin C product.
 "I add an antioxidant on a daily basis to fortify my skin against ultraviolet damage.
 Vitamin C has the most research behind it and has been shown to stimulate collagen production to repair fine lines and wrinkles and inhibit melanin formation.
-A vitamin C serum, such as Paula's Choice Resist C15 Super Booster, can be a great addition to your regimen either in the morning before sunscreen or at night.
-(For a more powerful punch, I use Curology, as vitamin C is one of the ingredients we can include in our custom formulas.)"
+A vitamin C serum, such as Paula's Choice Resist C15 Super Booster ($49), can be a great addition to your regimen either in the morning before sunscreen or at night."